tqtifnypmb/huntaway/README.md

     resp.tick()
 ```

+**NOTE** Once ticked respones behave like a [future](https://en.wikipedia.org/wiki/Futures_and_promises) object.
+Any
+accesses before response is ready will block the accessing thread.

 ### Auth

     Huntaway currently supports *HTTP Basic Auth* and *HTTP Digest Auth*.
 You can use it in two ways, *globally* or *per request*.